Terms and Conditions

 How we work…

-2. Clients must complete a online request form.
-The information on this form is vital, and if not filled in correctly, will cause delays to client jobs.
+Clients must complete an online request form.
+The information on this form is vital, and if not filled in correctly, it will cause delays to client jobs.
 It is particularly important to provide the correct cost code so that your job can be recharged correctly.
 If you do not supply accurate information, design and print cannot be held responsible.
-Supplying incorrect or information, or information that has not been agreed by all stakeholders can incur additional costs.
+Supplying incorrect information, or information that has not been agreed by all stakeholders, can incur additional costs.

 Costs…

-1. Design charges are £65 per hour.
-Our team works in 15-minute segments that work out to £16.25 per segment.
-The hourly rate includes client meetings, admin, production and any proofing of printers proofs.
+Design charges are £65 per hour.
+Our team works in 15-minute segments that work out to £15 per segment.
+The hourly rate includes client meetings, admin, production and any proofing of the printer’s proofs.

-2. It should be noted that reprinting work would still incur a minimum 30-minute charge, as we need to access our archive and send to clients and print.
-We have a single hourly rate in order to make financial account as easy as possible and be transparent with our charging.
+It should be noted that reprinting work would still incur a minimum 30-minute charge, as we need to access our archive, send it to clients and print.
+We have a single hourly rate in order to make the financial account as easy as possible and be transparent with our charging.

-3. Each PDF proof [not email] you receive should provide a cost to date included.
+Each PDF proof [not email] you receive should provide the cost to date included.

 Text

-Signed off text is essential from the outset in order to keep costs down.
+Signed-off text is essential from the outset to keep costs down.
 Once we have transferred your text from Word, you will not be able to edit publicity without a designer updating that text in our design packages.
-Always make sure that your managers; heads of services; politicians and directors have approved the text before sending it to us.
-Communications will be able to advise you on using plain English in you publicity and marketing material.
+Always make sure that your managers, heads of services, politicians and directors have approved the text before sending it to us.
+Communications will be able to advise you on using plain English in your publicity and marketing material.

 Images and Logos

 It is essential that we have images supplied to us in the correct resolution.
 This will ensure that your work looks professional and represents your service standards.
 All images supplied to design must be a minimum of 300dpi.
-All logos must either be high-resolution images, or a vector based file.
-Adobe illustrator is a vector file.
-If you are unsure please contact the design team for advise.
+All logos must either be high-resolution images or a vector based file.
+Adobe Illustrator is a vector file.
+If you are unsure, please contact the design team for advice.
 If the design team need to source images for you, the normal hourly rate applies.

 All print must be ordered through the Hackney Print Service.
 This is the Council’s policy and is recommended that you contact Print should you have any discrepancies, concerns or suggestions.
-We have a number of preferred contracted printers, which work with us and adhere to the various Service Level Agreement’s that print have set down for them.
+We have a number of preferred contracted printers, which work with us and adhere to the various Service Level Agreements that the Print team have set down for them.
 These include environment, financial and time issues.

 Merchandise

 Merchandise can be procured through Design via the print department.
-You should always factor in a six weeks turn around for most merchandise items, which means you must incorporate this time into your planning.
+You should always factor in a six-week turnaround for most merchandise items, which means you must incorporate this time into your planning.
 All merchandise will need approval from the communications team before being ordered.

 Deadlines

-When planning any publicity work you will need to ensure you have sufficient time for print to complete and deliver your work on time.
+When planning any publicity work, you will need to ensure you have sufficient time for the Print team to complete and deliver your work on time.
 This is especially important, as whilst print will endeavour to meet all deadlines, if they do not have the correct amount of time to complete work, they cannot guarantee delivery on time.

 It is also against Council Policy for staff to use design tools to create communications or publicity materials on behalf of the council without express permission from the Communications team - this also applies to the online design tool, Canva.